Kovnir/Racing/README.md

 ### Ghost-Rider ###

-When you pass the level with more start than early, your gost will be recorded.
-Than, when you open the level, ghost will rides with you!
+When you pass the level with more start than early, your ghost will be recorded.
+Then, when you open the level, the ghost will ride with you!

-Game take position and rotatoon value every 0.5 seconds.
-It's enought and look great even visout interpolation!
+Game take position and rotation value every 0.5 seconds.
+It's enough and looks great even without interpolation!

 ## How to make your level ##